asgardeo/asgardeo-auth-react-sdk/README.md

 ### Best practices when using APIs

 Asgardeo Auth React SDK is built on top of [Asgardeo Auth SPA SDK](https://github.com/asgardeo/asgardeo-auth-spa-sdk), a base library.
-Hence, almost all the usable APIs from Auth SPA SDK are re-exported from Asgardeo Auth React SDK and you don't need to import dependencies from the base libray to your application.
+Hence, almost all the usable APIs from Auth SPA SDK are re-exported from Asgardeo Auth React SDK and you don't need to import dependencies from the base library to your application.

 - The only SDK that should be listed in the app dependencies is `@asgardeo/auth-react`.
 - Always import APIs from `@asgardeo/auth-react`.